MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-management-event-log.md

 # Windows LAPS event log

-> Applies to: Windows 11

 Windows Local Administrator Password Solution (Windows LAPS) has a dedicated event log channel.
 All Windows LAPS operations are tracked with rich eventing.
 Learn about key events and how to view the log.

+> [!IMPORTANT]
-Windows LAPS currently is available only in Windows 11 Insider Preview Build 25145 and later.
+> Windows LAPS currently is available only in Windows 11 Insider Preview Build 25145 and later.
 Support for the Windows LAPS Azure Active Directory scenario currently is limited to a small group of Windows Insider users.

 ## How to view the event log